June 2025 Los Angeles protests against mass deportation: Newsom v. Trump

 Governor Newsom announced early in the morning of June 9 that his office intended to sue the Trump administration for deploying the National Guard without consulting with his office, calling it "illegal and immoral".
 California attorney general Rob Bonta filed the suit later the same day in the District Court for the Northern District of California, where it was assigned to Judge Charles Breyer, the brother of former Supreme Court justice Stephen Breyer.
 The next day, Bonta filed an emergency request for a temporary restraining order, asserting that the federalization of the National Guard harms the state's sovereignty, draws on state resources, and "escalates tensions and promotes (rather than quells) civil unrest".
 Breyer declined Bonta's request and granted the Trump administration's request for more time to respond to the governor's filing.
 The administration filed its opposition on June 11, calling the suit a "crass political stunt" and arguing that Trump's decision is not reviewable by the courts.
 On June 12, Breyer granted California's motion for a temporary restraining order, enjoining the federal deployment and restoring control of the Guard to Newsom pending further hearings.
 He said Trump did not have statutory authority to deploy the Guard and was violating the Tenth Amendment to the U.S. Constitution.
 Later that day before Breyer's ruling took effect, the 9th U.S. Circuit Court of Appeals paused it and scheduled a hearing for June 17.

 After a three-day bench trial, Breyer ruled on September 2, 2025, that the Trump administration had violated the Posse Comitatus Act and ordered the administration not to use National Guard or military troops for civilian law enforcement in California.
 Breyer described the administration's actions and rhetoric of further domestic military deployments as an apparent attempt at "creating a national police force with the President as its chief" and described the rationale for deployment as contrived, writing that "There was no rebellion, nor was civilian law enforcement unable to respond to the protests and enforce the law".
 Breyer issued an injunction covering all of California, blocking the use of the National Guard, though stayed the injunction until September 12 to give time for the government to appeal.

 The government appealed the ruling on September 3.

+On December 31, 2025, following more court loses, Trump would end the National Guard deployment in Los Angeles.